reddio-com/doc/docs/guide/getting-started/set-up-metadata-for-your-nfts.md

   <img src="/metadata-2.png"/>
 </p>

-By following these steps, you can easily manage and access your metadata hosted on Reddio without any hassle.
+By following these steps, you can easily manage and access your metadata hosted on RedSonic without any hassle.

 ## Self-hosted metadata with ERC721 mintable and ERC721 traditional